Eating Disorders Anonymous: Exploring Eating Disorder Treatment Options

 Binge eating disorder

 Binge eating disorder is characterized by reoccurring episodes of eating significant quantities of food over a short period.
-While eating, some people may temporarily feel emotional relief, but it is often followed by abdominal pain, shame, guilt, distress, and loss of control.
+While eating, some people may temporarily feel emotional relief, but this sensation is often followed by abdominal pain, shame, guilt, distress, and loss of control.
 Some people with binge eating disorder hide episodes of eating and experience symptoms of depression, low self-esteem, and shame.

 Bulimia nervosa